cmacmackin/flogging/README.md

 will not work elsewhere without modification.

+##To Do

+- Make thread-safe
+- Make useful for SIMD parallel programming architectures
+- Allow user to specify a custom format for log messages

 ##License

-FIAT is licensed under the GNU Lesser General Public License (LGPL) v3.0 or later.
+Flogging is licensed under the GNU Lesser General Public License (LGPL) v3.0 or later.
 The terms are provided in the file `LICENSE`.
 The LGPL make reference to the GNU General Public License (GPL), which is provided in the file `GPL`.
 In brief, the LGPL allows this library to be linked to software under any